Newly Uncovered Russian Payments Are A Focus Of Election Investigation

 Then on Jan.
 25, five days after Trump was inaugurated, someone attempted to withdraw $150,000 in cash from an embassy account.
 Citibank officials blocked that transaction.
 It is not clear why bankers stopped the withdrawal, but they flagged the attempt to the government as suspicious.
 Treasury officials then sent it on to the FBI, according to the three law enforcement sources with knowledge of the matter.

-Kislyak, a nuclear scientist who became ambassador in 2008, was an affable figure in Washington who was known to throw lavish parties, including a 2010 bash with edible Faberge eggs, baton twirlers, and a guest list that included a US Supreme Court justice and at least two senators.
+Kislyak, a nuclear scientist who became ambassador in 2008, was an affable figure in Washington who was known to throw lavish parties, including a 2010 bash with edible Fabergé eggs, baton twirlers, and a guest list that included a US Supreme Court justice and at least two senators.

 Advertisement